day8/re-frame-10x/docs/HyperlinkedInformation/UnchangedLayer2.md

 The more computationally intensive `layer 3` subscriptions, and ultimately the views, will only recompute if and when there has been a change in their data inputs.

 We don't want your app recomputing views only to find that nothing has changed.
-Inefficient.
+That would be inefficient.

 ### Back To Tracing